Pearlitic/pearlitic.github.io/Python/Instructions.md

 When you open the file to edit, you will immediately see a list (array) at the beginning fo the file.
 This is your nodes list.
 Just follow the format and list out all your trinodes.

 Here is an example for lets say, my Buccaneer.
 Notice I used short-hand or initials for the skill name to keep the list short and clean.
+Remember to surround text with `'quotes'` since they are text (strings).
 ```py
 node_list = [
     ###############################